Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Therefore, the speedbrake will deploy on landing either by activation of the squat switch (if the speedbrake was armed), or when reverse thrust is applied.

-The following variables have been programmed into the logic that controls the operation of the speedbrake.
+The following logic have been programmed into the logic that controls the operation of the speedbrake.

 1. Rejected Take Off (RTO).
-This will occur after 80 knots call-out.
+RTO can occur after the 80 knots call-out.
 Spoilers will extend to the UP position when reverse thrust is applied.
 The speedbrake lever moves to UP position on throttle quadrant.
 RTO must be armed prior to takeoff roll;

 2. Spoilers extend on landing when the squat switch is activated.
-For this to occur, both throttle thrust levers must be at idle (at the stops).
-The speedbrake lever also must be in the armed position prior to landing.
-The speedbrake lever moves to UP position on throttle quadrant;
+For this to occur, both throttle thrust levers must be at idle (at their stops).
+The speedbrake lever must also be in the armed position prior to landing.
+The speedbrake lever moves to the UP position;

 3. Spoilers extend automatically and the speedbrake lever moves to the UP position when reverse thrust is applied;

-4. Spoilers close and the speedbrake lever moves to the DOWN position on throttle quadrant when the thrust levers are advanced after landing (auto-stow); and,
+4. Spoilers close and the speedbrake lever moves to the DOWN position when the thrust levers are advanced after landing (auto-stow); and,

-5. Speedbrakes extend incrementally in the air dependent on lever position (flight detent).
+5. Speedbrakes extend incrementally in the air dependent on the lever position (flight detent).

 The logic for the speedbrake is 'hardwired' into the Alpha Quadrant card.
 The logic has not changed from what it was previously.